paul-pop/4sq-integration-service/README.md

 For the sake of this exercise and time, I have only provided unit tests which are run at build time.
 I have used TestNG as my main testing framework but also made use of Mockito and PowerMock for mocking.

-**Note**: I have only wrote unit tests for classes that I thought are worth it - skipped POJOs/Builders and the main Application class.
+**Note**: I have only wrote unit tests for classes that I thought are worth it.
+I skipped POJOs/Builders and the main Application class.
+Also, the UI bit is not unit tested because of lack of time.